XUBOI2806/MarioGame/docs/design_doc.md

 A PowerStar is an expirable Item therefore implements ExpireAble, which makes it disappear within 10 turns of it being spawned.
 Eating a PowerStar will grant the user the STAR status.
 This gives the user HighGroundCapable, which makes the Actor able to walk on high ground and turn them into coins.
 The Actor also gains ImmuneCapable, making any incoming damage zero.
+The Actor will also kill enemies instantly so it has a OneHitCapable.
+These powerups have been separated to follow the Interface Segregation Principle

 ##Req 5
 An interact behaviour and action must be implemented first so that